grodzik/ACU/README.md

 # AWS Credentials Updater

-Automatically update your `~/.aws/credentials` file after copying credentials from AWS console.
+Automatically replace or add new credentials in your `~/.aws/credentials` file after copying them to clipboard from AWS console.

 **Tested only on Ubuntu 18.04**.